Uncovering Treatment Effect Heterogeneity in Pragmatic Gerontology Trials: Discussion

 \section{Discussion}

 This study develops and demonstrates the application of machine learning tools in identifying treatment effect heterogeneity in a pragmatic gerontological trial.
 Specifically, we re-examine the WSD Telecare Questionnaire Study using a principal stratification causal framework for cluster-randomized trials with outcomes truncated by death.
-We embed mixed-effects BART to model strata membership and arm and stratum specific outcomes, yielding estimates of the SACE and individual survival treatment effect while accounting for cluster dependence and flexible nonlinear associations between baseline covariates and outcomes.
+We embed mixed-effects BART to model strata membership and arm- and stratum-specific outcomes, yielding estimates of the SACE and individual survival treatment effect while accounting for cluster dependence and flexible nonlinear associations between baseline covariates and outcomes.
 Three findings are worth highlighting.

-First, the mean CSACE on EQ–5D–VAS at 12 months was close to zero, indicating no compelling average improvement among always–survivors.
+First, the mean CSACE on EQ-5D-VAS at 12 months was close to zero, indicating no compelling average improvement among always-survivors.
 Because SACE conditions on principal strata rather than observed survival, this estimand differs conceptually from intent-to-treat and survivor only analyses.
-Our result suggests that, for individuals who would survive regardless of arm, telecare did not yield apparent improvements in overall quality of life as captured by EQ–5D–VAS.
+Our result suggests that, for individuals who would survive regardless of arm, telecare did not yield apparent improvements in overall quality of life as captured by EQ-5D-VAS.